sveltejs/svelte-atom/README.md

 # Svelte for Atom

-Provides syntax highlighting and intellisense for Svelte components in Atom, utilising the [svelte language server](https://github.com/sveltejs/language-tools/tree/master/packages/language-server).
+Provides intellisense for Svelte components in Atom, utilising the [svelte language server](https://github.com/sveltejs/language-tools/tree/master/packages/language-server).

+**This package does NOT ship with a Svelte grammar / syntax highlighting.** See [this doc](https://github.com/sveltejs/svelte-atom/blob/master/docs/grammar.md) for up to date details and available solutions.

 ## Features